 - A Voice that's too high or too low (doesn't match gender)

 If a voice problem lasts for more than two weeks, you should ask your doctor for a referral to an Ear, Nose and Throat (ENT) doctor to look at your vocal cords.
-You can also make an appointment with us at Hearing and Speech Nova Scotia to meet with a speech-language pathologist with experience treating voice disorders.
+Your ENT may then refer you to be seen by a Hearing and Speech Nova Scotia speech-language pathologist with experience treating voice disorders.

 It’s possible your ENT will refer you to a voice lab — a specialized clinic operated by a Laryngologist (an ENT with a voice and airway specialty) and a speech-language pathologist with advanced training in voice assessment and treatment.